 Searching for businesses

 The application allows you to search for any business registered with us and view its clearance status.
-To find a business, use the firm’s WorkSafeBC account number or the firm’s precise legal or trade name.
+To find a business, use the firm’s WorkSafeBC account number (a six or nine-digit number) or the firm’s precise legal or trade name.
 You can search up to 150 firms at once.